-Foreign Service Institute language difficulty rankings are an indication of how long a native English speaker would need to reach proficiency in a number of different languages.
+Foreign Service Institute language difficulty rankings indicate the time it would take a native English speaker to achieve proficiency in various languages.

-There five are categories ranked from easiest to the hardest based on how many classroom hours a learner would need to complete:
+There are five categories, ranked from easiest to hardest based on the number of classroom hours a learner would need to achieve professional working proficiency (i.e., Level 3 on the Interagency Language Roundtable scale).

 Foreign Service Institute language difficulty rankings

-The below language difficulty chart is based on the FSI language difficulty ranking at US State Department.
+The language difficulty chart is based on the FSI language difficulty ranking at the US State Department.

 Category I: 23-24 weeks (575-600 hours)